JoaoLopesF/SerialDebug/README.md

 Notes:

 - watches is not for low memory boards, as Uno.
-- memory and reset, yet implemented only to AVR, Espressif, Teensy, and Arm (in test).
+- memory and reset, yet implemented only to AVR, Espressif, Teensy, and ARM arch (e.g. Arduino Due).

 ## Install

 Just download or clone this repository.

-For install help, please see: https://www.arduino.cc/en/Guide/Libraries
+For install help, please see: [https://www.arduino.cc/en/Guide/Libraries](https://www.arduino.cc/en/Guide/Libraries)

 Note: In some boards, after upload if you see only dirty characteres in serial monitor, please reset the board.
 There is possibly some glitch in the serial monitor of Arduino

 ## Usage

+### examples

     Please open the examples to see it working: